sungyeonparkk/NuPlanQA/README.md

 ### 1. Download Raw Multi-view Images
-Download the raw data from the official [nuPlan website](https://www.nuscenes.org/nuplan#download).
-You should download *nuPlan v1.1 Dataset > nuPlan Train Camera 32~42 / Val Camera 0~1.*
+Download the raw image data from the official [nuPlan website](https://www.nuscenes.org/nuplan#download).
+You should download:

+- *nuPlan v1.1 Dataset > nuPlan Train Camera 32–42*
+- *nuPlan v1.1 Dataset > nuPlan Val Camera 0–1*

+We recommend unzipping each subset into its own directory, following the structure: `part_{num}/*.jpg`.

 ### 2. Download QA Dataset
 You can download each split of the dataset using the links below.
 The data is available via either **Google Drive** or **Git LFS** in [this directory](https://github.com/sungyeonparkk/NuPlanQA/tree/main/data).